orta/youtube/why/git.md

 ### Competitors

-seriously, 2004-2006 was the period to start a DVCS
+seriously, 2004-2006 was the period to start a DVCS.

 - https://www.mercurial-scm.org (2005)
 - https://fossil-scm.org/home (2006)
 - bazaar (2004)

+At the time the majority of OSS work was using BitKeeper, a closed-source VCS grudgingly.
+BitKeeper was a

 Hard to differentiate between them TBH: